 In December 1996, the College was incorporated with the Secretary of State of the State of Tennessee.
 The Tennessee Higher Education Commission gave approval in April 1997.
 This approval was for the baccalaureate degree to be granted in two majors.
-The degrees offered were modified by the Tennessee Higher Education Commission (THEC) on January 28, 1999, to include the Bachelor's Degree in Management and Ethics as well as Leadership and Ministry.
+The degrees offered were modified by the Tennessee Higher Education Commission (THEC) on January 28, 1999, to include the Bachelor of Science Degree in Management and Ethics as well as Leadership and Ministry.
 In May 2003, THEC approved the granting of the Bachelor of Science degree with majors in Management and Ethics (name changed to Business Administration in 2012), Leadership and Ministry, and in Music and Worship Leadership.

 The College enrolled its first students in credit and noncredit courses in the fall of 1998.
 On August 13, 2000, Williamson College had its first Baccalaureate and Commencement ceremony.
 The College began with a strong orientation to provide both onsite and online access to its constituencies.
-In 2002 the second site was opened at The People's Church.
+In 2002 a second location was opened at The People's Church, now known as Church of the City-Franklin.
 The College assumed ownership of the Seaboard Lane campus in December 2006.
-Seaboard Lane campus was sold in July 2012, at which time the main campus was relocated to the Mallory Station location.
+The Seaboard Lane campus was sold in July 2012, at which time the main campus was relocated to the Mallory Station location in Franklin, TN.
+July 2019 marks the launch of a third location at LifePoint church, Smyrna, TN.